produvia/coronavirus-models/README.md

 	}
 	```

-## Interested to Contribute?
+## Contributions

+Interested in contributing?
 Create a [new issue](https://github.com/produvia/coronavirus-models/issues/new/choose) or issue a [new pull request](https://github.com/produvia/coronavirus-models/compare).

-## Interested to Chat?
+## Contact

+Interested to chat?
 Reach out at hello@produvia.com and a member of our team will get back to you.